 Highlights and reflections are also needed if you want to draw something appealing and believable.
 In this case, new shapes are colored in white.
 Just like we did for shadows, it can be a good practice to play with the opacity of reflections.
 In this step, highlights were drawn on top of the handle and on the ferrule.

 Bristles cannot be represented by a single square.
 We need to create some texture to make the whole part realistic.
 In this step, you can draw dark lines and bright lines inside the square.
 These lines are shown below with temporary blue and pink outlines.
 I like to use lines that are pointed on both ends for a more enjoyable result.

 Below, you can see the final illustration once all textures are displayed properly.
 The mix of simple shadows, highlights and textures is crucial to create a picture that looks appealing.
 Now that you are more familiar with the techniques used in this lesson, don't hesitate to draw more brushes using various shapes and sizes.

-All steps needed to learn how to draw a brush properly can be found in the image below.
+All steps needed to learn how to draw a brush properly can be found in the image above.
 I hope you had fun following this tutorial.
 Feel free to learn to draw more cool objects from the same series here.
+A few samples are available below.
 Don't forget to practice as often as needed. :)